gaojunxuan/chrom_mini_graph/README.md

 ### Visualization

-To quickly visualize the graph, do `python visualize_graph.py full_mini_graph.csv`.
-The parameters in the `visualize_graph.py` file can be changed to visualize different sections of the graph.
+To quickly visualize the graph, do `python visualize_graph.py full_mini_graph.csv 26000 27000`.
+All nodes with ids between 26000 and 27000 will be visualized here.
 You need networkx, graphviz, matplotlib installed.